-There are no proposed asset or business acquisitions or dispositions before the Board for consideration.
+Other than the proposed spin-out of the Goldstrike assets announced in our press release dated February 11, 2025, there are no proposed asset or business acquisitions or dispositions before the Board for consideration.
 While we remain focused on our plans to continue exploration and development on our material properties, should we enter into agreements in the future on new properties, we may be required to make cash payments and complete work expenditure commitments under those agreements.